The Short Version

 My background is not at all in shearing.
 I grew up in Rhode Island, daughter of an English professor and an actress.
 I studied foreign languages at Yale University, where I received my B.A., and Arabic Linguistics at the University of Michigan, Ann Arbor, where I received my M.A.
 I spent a post grad year in Bonn, Germany on a Deutscher Akademischer Austauschdienst fellowship, and a year at the American University in Cairo, Egypt on a CASA scholarship, completing my coursework for my Master’s degree.
 I worked for some years at the Saudi Arabian Embassy, and then went back to school to learn computer programming.
-From there, I transitioned into web development (when that became a thing), and worked as a developer for many years.
-It was all quite fine, but I prefer to spend my time with animals.
+From there, I transitioned into web development (when that became a thing), and worked as a developer for many years for a variety of contracting companies and non-profit organizations.
+It was all quite fine, but I found ultimately that I prefer to spend my time with animals.

 I find shearing endlessly interesting and challenging.
 I enjoy being on the road and seeing the beautiful countryside.
 I enjoy meeting farmers and learning about their ways of doing things.
 I love working with the animals, and providing a service that helps them.
 At the end of every day, I know I’ve done something useful.
 My soul is at peace.

 I select my assistants based on their abilities as well as their gentle attitude towards animals.
 My assistants will always put your animals’ welfare first.
 You may see a different helper depending on the date and location.